abhiyam/CS573-project-template-proposal/README.md

 # Data Visualization Project

+## Abstract
+This is a report about a CS 573 Data Visualization project.
+There is information below regarding Data, Questions and Tasks, Sketches, Prototypes, as well as milestones.

 ## Data

 The data I propose to visualize for my project is a dataset that is about cholestrol and heart faliures.
 I want to gain more insight on how different factors impact resting heart rate, cholestrol and blood pressure.
 The dataset itself has a few features, and a description of each of them can be seen below.